thewebplug/ChainSphere/README.md

 3. Wrote a test `testCantLikeCommentIfNotARegisteredUser` to certify that a user cannot like a comment they are not registered on the platform.
 The test reverted as expected - test passed.
 4. Wrote a test `testRegisteredUserCanLikeComment` to certify that a user can like any comment if they are registered on the platform.
 The test passed.
 5. Test coverage improved from 91% to 93%

+Tasks Carried Out:

+1. Added a Modifier `isValid` to check the age of a post to ensure that the post is not up to 30 days old before it is being considered for reward or not.
+This is one way to ensure an author does not get rewarded multiple times over the same post.
+2. Created a private function `_isPostEligibleForReward` this function receives a `postId` as argument and checks if the post is eligible for reward by calculating the age of the post and its postScore if applicable.
+3. Created a new variable `s_recentPosts` which holds all posts that are at most `VALIDITY_PERIOD` old.
+The Chainlink Automation will loop through this array to find authors that are eligible for reward.
+This array will be reset anytime authors have picked using Chainlink VRF for reward.
+This is so that the array will hold fresh set of recent posts.
+4. Modified the `createPost` function so that anytime a post is created, in addition to adding the post to an array of posts, the post is equally added to an array of recent posts `s_recentPosts`.
+This is to improve the efficiency of the system so that there is no need to loop through the entire array of posts which will cost more gas.
+5. Created a private function `_pickEligibleAuthors` which loops through the `s_recentPosts` array, picks posts that are eligible for reward and send the authors of such posts into the array of authors eligible for reward for random selection using Chainlink VRF.